Linux Professional Institute Learning Logo.

 Or turn them so after they have been created:

-Now, if we try to change the value of reptile, Bash will refuse:
+Now, if we try to change the value of reptile

 Note

-set outputs all of the currently assigned shell variables and functions.
-Since that can be a lot of lines (try it yourself!), it is recommended to use it in combination with a pager such as less:
+outputs all of the currently assigned shell variables and functions.
+Since that can be a lot of lines (try it yourself!), it is recommended to use it in combination with a pager such as less

 Yes, there it is!